-□ Transport Advisory Group Functions (key Transport Functions (recommendations to areas of focus Board) under Corporate Plan): The Local Transport & Connectivity Plan (Suite of policy and strategic documents including implementation plans) ☐ Bus Strategy and implementation of appropriate passenger transport framework Transport budget, including any transport levy Annual programme of strategic and sustainable transport and infrastructure projects Delegation of passenger transport functions to delivery partners Assessment of innovative forms of transport to allow for the potential appropriate implementation within the region Spending plans or plans for the allocation of transport-related funding Accessibility Reform the bus network (including assessing bus framework options, including franchising) and bus sustainability □ Rail and station improvements □ Road enhancements and improvements □ Strategic freight improvements □ Other transport planning initiatives, including fiscal measures, neighbourhood improvements Alternative vehicles infrastructure, such as electric and hydrogen Road safety - Vision Zero and junction upgrades Active Travel ☐ Cycling schemes ☐ Micro-mobility☐ Walking routes
+areas of focus Board)

+under Corporate □ The Local Transport & Connectivity Plan

+Plan): (Suite of policy and strategic documents

+including implementation plans

+Bus Strategy and implementation of

+appropriate passenge

+framework COMBINED AUTHORITY

+□ Transport budget, including any

+transport levy

+□ Annual programme of strategic and

+sustainable transport and infrastructure

+projects

+Delegation of passenger transport

+functions to delivery partners

+□ Assessment of innovative forms of

+transport to allow for the potential

+appropriate implementation within the

+region

+Spending plans or plans for the

+allocation of transport-related funding

+Accessibility

+Reform the bus network (including

+assessing bus framework options,

+including franchising) and bus

+sustainability

+□ Rail and station improvements

+□ Road enhancements and improvements

+□ Strategic freight improvements

+□ Other transport planning

+initiatives, including fiscal

+measures, neighbourhood

+improvements

+□ Alternative vehicles infrastructure, such

+as electric and hydrogen

+Road safety - Vision Zero and junction

+upgrades

+Active Travel

+Cycling schemes

+□ Micro-mobility

+□ Walking routes

+Digital Connectivity Infrastructure

+Digital resilience

+Smart streets and towns

+Broadband and mobile

+Generic

+Provide leadership in developing

+an approach to future devolution

+Γ

-Digital Connectivity Infrastructure ☐ Digital resilience ☐ Smart streets and towns ☐ Broadband and mobile Generic □ Provide leadership in developing an approach to future devolution of powers from Government to the region on matters of Transport □ Lobbying of government and sub national transport bodies □ To consider and advise upon major policy change □ To bid for funds made available by government □ Respond to key transport consultations that will impact on the Combined Authority The Committee can approve budgets and projects detailed in the Medium Term Financial Plan marked subject to approval including: Approval of Transport projects detailed in approved MTFP Approving the commissioning of delivery partners where this is required and authorising the staged release of budget for transport and infrastructure projects in the Business Plan and funded from allocation within the Medium Term Financial Plan.
-Lead Member Functions: Support the Lead Member for Skills and Employment by: □ Providing advice and support to CPCA activity □ Helping engage with wider stakeholder networks and activity □ Identify and scale up existing good practice within the CPCA region, including cross portfolio working, improvements and initiatives Identify and secure resources to deliver new opportunities Review: Reviewed annually and/or following adoption of new Corporate Plan.
-The review process will include consideration of co-opted membership that will support the Committees remit.
+of powers from Government to the region on matters of Transport Lobbying of government and sub national transport bodies To consider and adverse provided authority To bid for funds made available by government Respond to key transport consultations that will impact on the Combined Authority

+The Committee can approve budgets and projects detailed in the Medium Term Financial Plan marked subject to approval including:

+Approval of Transport projects detailed in approved MTFP

+Approving the commissioning of delivery partners where this is

+required and authorising the

+staged release of budget for transport and infrastructure

+projects in the Business Plan and

+funded from allocation within the

+Medium Term Financial Plan.

+Lead Member Functions: Support the Lead Member for Skills and

+Employment by:

+activity

+□ Helping engage with wider stakeholder

+networks and activity

+□ Identify and scale up existing

+good practice within the CPCA

+region, including cross portfolio working, improvements and

+initiatives

+☐ Identify and secure resources to

+deliver new opportunities

+Review: Reviewed annually and/or

+following adoption of new

+Corporate Plan.

+The review process will include

+consideration of co-opted

+membership that will support the

+Committees remit.